t2civ/astropolis_sdk/public/data/tables/README.md

     SERVICES      - Varies; often 1 unit/h of some intangible resource

     * For differentiated solids, output is multiplied by a 'deposits' fraction (shown in GUI as 0 - 100%).
-Deposits is a function of mass fraction, resource heterogeneity and a 'survey factor'.
+Deposits is a function of mass fraction, resource variance and a 'survey factor'.